TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 ..  code-block:: typoscript
     :caption: EXT:site_package/Configuration/TypoScript/constants.typoscript

-    "basic/color/a"
+    "mySitePackage/color/a"

 This will make the constant go into the "BASIC" category and be listed under the "COLOR" section.

 One of the predefined subcategories can be used or any custom subcategory.
-If a non-existing subcategory us used, the constant will go into the subcategory "Other".
+If a non-existing subcategory os used, the constant will go into the subcategory "Other".

 ..  _typoscript-syntax-constant-editor-keys-cat-predefined-subcategories: